-Key audit matter How our audit addressed the key audit matter directors and some contractors substantially through performance shares and options over shares to conserve cash and to provide them with long-term incentives.
+Key audit matter

+How our audit addressed the key audit matter

 This is a key audit matter as the valuation of share-based payments is complex and subject to significant management estimates and judgement.

-Assessing the fair value calculation of options granted by checking the accuracy of the inputs to the Black Scholes option pricing model adopted for that purpose.
-Reviewing the independent valuer's fair value calculation of performance shares awarded for reasonableness of assumptions made and accuracy of model inputs used by the valuation expert, as well as scrutinising the credentials of the expert.
-Testing the accuracy of the share-based payments amortisation over the vesting periods and recording of expense in the profit or loss statement and increment to share based payment reserve.
-Checking the accuracy of disclosure of share based payments arrangements in the financial statements.
+- Assessing the fair value calculation of options granted by checking the accuracy of the inputs to the Black Scholes option pricing model adopted for that purpose. - Reviewing the independent valuer's fair value calculation of performance shares awarded for reasonableness of assumptions made and accuracy of model inputs used by the valuation expert, as well as scrutinising the credentials of the expert. - Testing the accuracy of the share-based payments amortisation over the vesting periods and recording of expense in the profit or loss statement and increment to share based payment reserve. - Checking the accuracy of disclosure of share based payments arrangements in the financial statements.